 Of course you know Mark Cuban from his starring role on the show Shark Tank.
 You might also know that he’s the cofounder of the successful startup Broadcast.com.
 But did you know he also owns the NBA’s Dallas Mavericks?
 Maybe not.

 In 2000, Cuban bought the Dallas Mavericks for $285 million from Ross Perot Jr. He revamped the team’s culture and its roster, building a new stadium and handling his players with kid gloves.
 In 2011, the Mavericks won the NBA title by defeating the Heat.
-Cuban’s organization, however, has a reputation for being difficult to work for — find out why, and find out how he’s trying to change that reputation.
+Cuban’s organization, however, has a reputation for being difficult to work for.
+Find out why employees says working for Mark Cuban is a nightmare, and how he’s trying to change that reputation (page 9).

 1. Terdema Ussery